ombuvirtual/python-to-learn-python/README.md

-# python-to-learn-python
-Python to learn Python
+# Python to learn Python

 I've just started this project.
 It's in its inception stage so it's not ready for general use.